railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

    :align: center
    :scale: 75

-   *Dialog box on connecting a GTK client to a new Open ERP server*
+   *Dialog box on connecting a GTK client to a new OpenERP server*

 .. index::
    single: protocol; XML-RPC